 - haven't been refused a licence for medical reasons or for not complying with medical enquiries

 - wouldn't be refused a licence for medical reasons (if in doubt, check with your doctor)

 - keep to any special conditions which apply to the licence

 If you find your driving licence after requesting or receiving your new replacement licence, return the old licence to DVA with a brief explanatory note as it is no longer valid.

 When to expect your licence

 DVA aims to deliver your licence within three weeks of receiving a completed application, but this turnaround time may be longer during the busy summer period or if your health or personal details have to be checked.

-DVA will accept applications for renewal licences up to two months before they are due to run out, giving you time to plan ahead and make sure that your licence is ready in good time for your holiday.
+DVA will accept applications for renewal licences up to two months before they are due to run out, giving you time to plan ahead.

 Thnking about going on holiday and hiring a car?
 If so check that your driving licence will be valid well before you are due to travel.